 GI tract involvement

-KS involves the gastrointestinal (GI) tract in up to 50% of patients.
+KS can involve the gastrointestinal (GI) tract.
 Most lesions are asymptomatic; however, obstruction, bleeding, or enteropathy can occur occasionally.

 Lung involvement usually presents as dyspnea without fever and may become severely debilitating and rapidly fatal if untreated.

-These lesions have a typical red, raised appearance and are difficult to diagnose by biopsy because many of them have a submucosal location.
+These lesions have a typical red, raised appearance and are difficult to diagnose by biopsy because most are located submucosally.

 In patients with pulmonary KS, chest radiographs typically demonstrate diffuse, reticular-nodular infiltrates, mediastinal enlargement and, sometimes, pleural effusion.
-Bronchoscopy may reveal extensive endobronchial involvement with tumor.
+Bronchoscopy may reveal endobronchial involvement with tumor.
 Definitive diagnosis requires transbronchial or open lung biopsy.
 Transbronchial biopsies, however, often yield negative results.
-A presumptive diagnosis of pulmonary KS may be made, in the absence of fever, on the basis of typical radiographic and endobronchial findings of KS-appearing lesions and after the exclusion of infections.
+In the absence of fever and after exclusion of infections, a presumptive diagnosis of pulmonary KS may be made based on radiographic and endobronchial findings associated with KS-appearing lesions.

-Cutaneous KS is a lesion of the dermis composed of a proliferation of aberrant vascular structures lined by abnormal-appearing, spindle-shaped endothelial cells and with extravasated erythrocytes and leukocytes within the structures.
-These spindle cells are generally sparse in early stages but become more numerous and "stack up" between the vascular structures as the tumor advances.
-Infiltration of mononuclear leukocytes, including plasma cells, T cells, and monocytes, is more prominent in earlier lesions.
+Cutaneous KS is a lesion of the dermis comprising a proliferation of aberrant vascular structures lined by abnormal-appearing, spindle-shaped endothelial cells, and with extravasated erythrocytes and leukocytes within the structures.
+These spindle cells are generally sparse in the early stages of the disease but become more numerous and “stack up” between the vascular structures as the tumor advances.
+Infiltration of mononuclear leukocytes, including with plasma cells, T cells, and monocytes, is more prominent in earlier lesions.
 The histologic appearance of KS in AIDS patients is similar to that seen in non–HIV-infected patients.